 Natural language definitions which represent the concepts in natural language using the vocabulary of the finance industry.

-Two controlled vocabularies in rdf format, one specifying the list of possible values for security types, one specifying the list of possible values for pricing sources.
-These lists are subject to growth over time as new security types are either invented or incorporated into FIGI and as new pricing sources are taken into account.
-These may, but are not required to, include references to other existing or future standards, such as those developed by ISO, W3C, OMG or others.

 This specification covers both the content of the models, and the underlying architecture employed for producing and presenting the model.

-This model is developed from a previously existing infrastructure that had issued in excess of 150 million FIGI compliant identifiers as of the 2014 OMG publication of the original standard..
+This model is developed from a previously existing infrastructure that had issued in excess of 150 million FIGI compliant identifiers as of the 2014 OMG publication of the original standard.
 The purpose of this specification is to specify the structure of the Identifier itself and its relationship to key information elements rather than to specify the technology and related interfaces used to generate, access, and manage the identifiers.

 2 Conformance